nientedidecente/nientedidecente.github.io/_posts/en/2020-05-25-stop-saying-c-cpp.md

 Now, you may think that I am being overly pedantic, that you can move from a version to the other without a little bit of effort.

 While that is true, it is true for *any* language.
-And if I want to hire someone already experienced with C++17, your knowledge of a subset of C++98 is by no means enough.
-Because now, C++ code can look like:
+And if I need to hire someone already experienced with C++17, your knowledge of a subset of C++98 is by no means enough.
+Because nowaday, C++ code can look like:

 ```c++
 template<typename T>